3D scanning solutions

 Steep learning curve, expensive

-If you already have decent experience with basic 3D design software and are looking to refine your skills, Maya is an excellent next step in your 3D modeling journey.
+If you already have decent experience with basic 3D design software and are looking to refine your skills, Autodesk Maya is an excellent next step in your 3D modeling journey.
 Developed in the 1990s, Maya is an Academy Award-winning 3D design software for character creation, animation, rigging, simulation, and rendering.
-The software is highly popular among VFX and animation studios, and is behind almost every blockbuster movie or animation film ever created.
+The software is highly popular among VFX and animation studios, and is behind many of the biggest blockbuster movies and animations ever created.

 Key point